Left-Coast-RISC-OS-Computer-Club/left-coast-risc-os-computer-club.github.io/posts/2025/09/15/Fireside_Coding_for_RISC_OS_Scheduled.md

 This popped up on the RISC OS forms, might be of interest to those on the West Coat of North America.
 If I've done my timezone translation correctly it'll be on Sept.
 20, 11:30am PDT.
+See [post](https://www.riscosopen.org/forum/forums/1/topics/20021) at RISC OS Open forums.

 > Join us around the “Coding on RISC OS” campfire this coming Saturday, 20th September, at 7:30 p.m.
 (GMT+1) for another one of our regular, friendly and informal fireside chats.
 >